We stand with Ukraine to help keep people safe. Join us

 1. Random reboots and shutdowns

 Malicious software often makes an Android device unstable, so you may notice that your cell phone keeps rebooting or shutting down.
-This is because these programs usually eat up your smartphone’s CPU and memory resources.
-They also interfere with your device's critical processes to function properly.
+These programs usually eat up your smartphone’s CPU and memory resources.
+They also interfere with your device's critical processes to function properly and lead to performance deterioration.

 2. Battery drains unusually fast